hughlilly/tbcc-db/README.md

 This should install all dependencies, seed data from the `data.zip` file, and start the Strapi server.
 You will need to create an admin user.

+## Frontend Remix site

+### API token

+Once the Strapi instance set up and you have logged in and verified that the seeding operation was successful, generate an API token by going to **Settings** > **API Tokens** > **➕ Create new API Token**.
+Copy this to your clipboard and save it to a text file immediately.
+You will not be able to view it again.

+Give the token a name of "Remix", set its *Duration* to "Unlimited", and its Type to "Custom".
+Go down to the "Message" content type, and tick the box for "Create".
+Click **✔️ Save**.

+### Install frontend site

+Leaving the Strapi server running, go to the other repository, `tbcc`, and set up the Remix site that will consume its data.

 ## Deployed version

-This database is deployed to Render, and its data is consumed by the Remix site at <http://tbcc.onrender.com>.
-(See source repo at <https://github.com/hughlilly/tbcc>)
+This database is deployed to Render using PostgreSQL, and its content is consumed by the Remix site at <http://tbcc.onrender.com> (see source repo at <https://github.com/hughlilly/tbcc>).
+I am using the free tier of Render so initial loads may involve cause the instance to spin up.
+If the site does not load initally, try again a few minutes later, or contact me.

 ## Images